Thursday

 can affect how search engines see your site, as it creates a link to your log in page from every page of your blog.
 This may be why you have not been getting much organic search traffic.

-2. Archives - that are just a list of date.
+2. Archives - that are just a list of dates.
 Who is using this?
 No one!
 When I come to your site I cannot use it to search by as it does not give me a list of topics, just a list of dates.
 The only thing it tells me is how long you have been blogging.
 If this is important to you put it in your profile i.e "blogging since 2011".

 Maria Forleo - Call to Action, followed by a luverly profile pic with Oprah (giving her massive credibility) and then Top Picks (of her blog).
 That's it.